 5. Make sure spaces that could trap children, such as openings in guardrails or between ladder rungs, measure less than 3.5 inches or more than 9 inches.

-6. Check for sharp points or edges in equipment.
+6. Check for sharp points or edges in playground equipment.

 7. Look out for tripping hazards, like exposed concrete footings, tree stumps, and rocks.